webda2l/symfony-docs/scheduler.rst

 .. note::

-    The Symfony Scheduler Flex recipe creates an initial schedule that's ready to start adding your tasks.
+    In applications using :ref:`Symfony Flex <symfony-flex>`, installing the component also creates an initial schedule that's ready to start adding your tasks.

 Symfony Scheduler Basics
 ------------------------